 The Harry Gwala District Municipality (HGDM), formerly the Sisonke District Municipality (DM), is the Water Services Authority (WSA) that serves the towns of Bulwer, Ixopo, Creighton and Donnybrook as well as the surrounding rural areas in the southern part of the KwaZulu-Natal Province (KZN).
 The HGDM identified the need for a Regional Bulk Water Supply Scheme (RBWSS) as a sustainable long-term solution for improving water supply reliability in the HGDM Supply Area, where many communities currently do not have reliable potable water resources.
-The HGDM Regional Bulk Water Supply Scheme (HGDM RBWSS), which was formerly known as the formerly known as the Greater Bulwer Donnybrook RBWSS, will fulfil this purpose.
+The HGDM Regional Bulk Water Supply Scheme (HGDM RBWSS), which was formerly known as the Greater Bulwer Donnybrook RBWSS, will fulfil this purpose.

-Upon completion of the Greater Bulwer Bulk Water Supply Scheme, Bulk Distribution Infrastructure, Reconnaissance Study, which was undertaken by Umgeni Water in 2007, a recommendation was made that a detailed feasibility study be undertaken for a possible dam on the Luhane River.
+During 2007 Umgeni Water completed the Greater Bulwer Bulk Water Supply Scheme, Bulk Distribution Infrastructure Reconnaissance Study.
+A recommendation was to undertake a detailed feasibility study for a dam on the Luhane River.
 The need for a dam was also identified in the HGDM Master Plan.
 Umgeni Water undertook the Detailed Feasibility Study for the proposed Stephen Dlamini Dam, formerly known as Bulwer Dam and referred to as the Dam hereafter, in 2009.
 An Environmental Impact Assessment (EIA) was also undertaken in terms of the relevant applicable legislation at the time in 2009 as part of the Planning Investigations for the Dam.

-The extensive network of bulk potable water pipelines of the HGDM RBWSS will link into a series of standalone schemes that have previously been reliant on small-localised water sources such as boreholes and springs, in order to supply the projected water 2040 requirement of 4,02 million m3/a (11 Me/d) from the HGDM RBWSS.
+The extensive network of bulk potable water pipelines of the HGDM RBWSS will link into a series of standalone schemes that have previously been reliant on small-localised water sources such as boreholes and springs, in order to supply the projected 2040 water requirement of 4.02 million m3/annum (11 Ml/d) from the HGDM RBWSS.
 Possible options to augment supply to the HGDM RBWSS were also investigated as part of the Department of Water and Sanitation's (DWS's) recent Planning Investigations for the uMkhomazi Water Project Phase 1 (uMWP-1), referred to as the uMWP-1.